Swarmies/Sap-UI/.github/ISSUE_TEMPLATE/new-story.md

 ---

 # Description

 Add information about the story

 ## Acceptable Criteria

-list of requirements for this story
+List of requirements for this story

 ## Related Story

 Does this relate to any previous work